eth-cscs/sarus/doc/quickstart/quickstart.rst

 .. note::
-    You can refer to the section :doc:`User guides </user/index>` for more information on how to use Sarus.
+    You can refer to the section :doc:`User guides </user/index>` for more information about how to use Sarus.